Tranceformental CBT Programme

 This process of identifying, understanding and then changing core limiting beliefs and values, form the bulk of the work carried-out during the programme which generally takes place over a ten week period which provides a sufficient timescale for the ‘extinction’ and ‘re-habituation’ of new patterns of thinking.

-The Tranceformental CBT programme costs £795 and makes reference to some suggested reading materials and research work.
-We also recommend the use of Rob Kelly’s Thrive Programme book as a highly effective resource alongside our sessional work.
+The Tranceformental CBT programme costs £795 and makes reference to some suggested reading materials and research work and includes a certain degree of ‘homework’ to facilitate change in-between the sessions,

 This ‘homework’ component is an essential element of the programme as many of the changes that take place in your beliefs and values happen as a result of you applying these concepts in your everyday life outside of the clinic setting.